gureckis/slidev-theme-neversink/example.md

 - It's not to hard to customize things.

-- It strives to be well documented and easy to use.
-It is also open source and free!
+- It strives to be well documented and easy to use!

+Ultimately, it was designed based on observations of common slide layouts used in my years as a academic researcher and educator.
 You can find the source code on [GitHub](http://github.com/gureckis/slidev-theme-neversink).

-Ultimately, it was designed based on observations of common layout used in my ~15 years as a academic researcher.

 ---
 layout: default